-In the today’s article we’ll talk about the standard deviation.
+In the today’s article, we’ll talk about the standard deviation.
 In the literature, there are still such names, as: root-mean-square deviation, quadratic deviation, and variance.
 Strictly speaking, the root-mean-square deviation and standard deviation are very similar, but different concepts.
 Since by the root-mean-square deviation we mean the theoretical value of the variance, and the standard deviation – is an assessment of the root-mean-square deviation by the specific selection.
 Despite this, in some sources they are often considered synonyms.
 Shortened abbreviations: RMSD, S, STD, STDev, σ (further, in the article, the standard deviation will be denoted as STD).

 The standard deviation is closely related to other known statistical measure – variance.
 The standard deviation is the square root of the variance.
-The standard deviation, as well as the variance is a measure of the spread random value relatively to its mathematical expectation (the arithmetical mean is used instead of the expectation for a finite number of data).
+The standard deviation, as well as the variance is a measure of the spread random value relative to its mathematical expectation (the arithmetical mean is used instead of the expectation for a finite number of data).
 In other words, the standard deviation shows how the values of some random data selection are scattered in relation to their average value.
 Interpretation of the physical meaning of the variance is not so obvious.

 The root-mean-square deviation is determined according to the following formula: